elvolpi/PythonCodes/WorldLadders/README.md

 Project for Languages, Theory and Computation (CS 3400)

 #Project Prompt
-A Word Ladder program is similar to a "6 degrees of separation" or Oracle of (Kevin) BaconLinks to an external site. game, but using words rather than people or actors.
+A Word Ladder program is similar to a "6 degrees of separation" or Oracle of (Kevin) Bacon (https://oracleofbacon.org//) , but using words rather than people or actors.
 Simply, from a given starting word, find the shortest "ladder" of single letter changes which leads to some final word, where each intermediate state is also a word.

 For example: